 What training can I expect to receive?

-Apprenticeships are designed with the help of employers in the industry to make sure they offer a structured programme that takes you through the skills you need to do a job well.
+Apprenticeships are designed with the help of employers to make sure they offer a structured programme that takes you through the skills you need.
 There are targets and checks to make sure that your employer is supporting you and you are making progress.

 As an employee you will be in employment for most of your time as most training takes place on the job.
-The rest usually takes place at a local college or a specialist training organisation.
-You can complete this off-the-job training on day release or over a number of days in a block depending on your pathway.
-It could be anything from one day every other fortnight to two days every week.
+The rest usually takes place at College or a specialist training organisation.

 How many hours will I work?